monkoose/nvlime/README.md

 Good to have:

 - [nvim-cmp][nvim-cmp] for autocompletion
-- parinfer or paredit plugin - currently Nvlime can only detect s-expressions inside parentheses.
+- parinfer or paredit plugin - Nvlime can only detect s-expressions inside parentheses.
 To make your life easier, use [paredit](https://github.com/kovisoft/paredit) or any of parinfer implementations, like:
   [nvim-parinfer](https://github.com/gpanders/nvim-parinfer) or
   [nvim-parinfer-rust](https://github.com/harrygallagher4/nvim-parinfer-rust).
-  Even though paredit isn't perfect, but in my experience curretly parinfer plugins are the cause of annoying bugs.
+  Even though paredit isn't perfect, but in my experience parinfer plugins are the cause of annoying bugs at the time of this writing.

 ## Supported CL Implementations